-84. Where lane access is available, parking entrances should be limited to lane access.
-85. Where townhouse units are provided: Avoid symmetrical units and mirror image residential units unless each unit has a significant amount of fenestration and architectural detail.
-Individual entrances should front on to the street or public open space, where applicable. c.
-The building façade along street or public open space frontages shall be set back from the property line and sufficiently landscaped to create a transition zone from public land to private individual units.
-ADDITIONAL GUIDELINES FOR COMMERCIAL USES Yes Not Applicable No 86.
-Buildings shall be designed with active frontages that include multiple, smaller storefronts, each defined by distinct signage, entrances, canopies and/or materiality.
-Frequent entrances and display windows shall be included to provide consistent architectural rhythm of smaller intervals.
-87. Large-format retail uses should be wrapped with smaller retail units around the periphery, with individual entries accessed from the fronting sidewalk or open space.
-88. Commercial, ground-level business premises should be provided continuously along pedestrian-oriented shopping areas.
-89. First-floor commercial spaces should have a higher floor-to-ceiling height than upper floors.
-90. Semi-public open spaces are strongly encouraged in the front of buildings.
-These may include: a.
-Narrow extensions of the public sidewalk, or more generous amenity plaza or courtyard areas. b.
-Setbacks for one or more adjacent buildings to collectively form a continuous open space along the street. c.
-Trees, lighting.
-ADDITIONAL GUIDELINES FOR PART 3 BUILDINGS Yes Not Applicable No 91.
-Opportunities for the distribution of natural daylight into a building's interior spaces to reduce the requirement for electric lighting use should be incorporated.
-Avoid the use of heavily tinted or reflective glazing that reduces the penetration of daylight and increases exterior glare.
-92. Where possible, greater floor-to ceiling heights should be included to increase the amount of interior space that can be day-lit from windows and to allow for vertical air ventilation, particularly for unit with exterior walls on only one side.
-93. Roofs or roof structures of buildings should be oriented within 15 degrees of due south to optimize solar energy collection through the use of solar thermal and photovoltaic (PV) modules.
-94. A minimum of 10% of building electricity demand shall be provided by a combination of solar thermal or solar photovoltaic (PV) technologies.
-Solar PV installations can include both roof or wall-mounted arrays or cladding systems.
-95. New Part 3 buildings shall have at least partial green roof coverage, according to the table on page 23 of the DP Guidelines.
+Example of commercial buildings designed with active frontages that include multiple and distinct smaller storefronts (guideline 86).

+ADDITIONAL GUIDELINES FOR PART 3 BUILDINGS

+- 91. Opportunities for the distribution of natural daylight into a building's interior spaces to reduce the requirement for electric lighting use should be incorporated.
+Avoid the use of heavily tinted or reflective glazing that reduces the penetration of daylight and increases exterior glare. - 92.
+Where possible, greater floor-to-ceiling heights should be included to increase the amount of interior space that can be day-lit from windows and to allow for vertical air ventilation, particularly for units with exterior walls on only one side. - 93.
+Roofs or roof structures of buildings should be oriented within 15 degrees of due south to optimize solar energy collection through the use of solar thermal and photovoltaic (PV) modules. - 94.
+A minimum of 10% of building electricity demand shall be provided by a combination of solar thermal or solar photovoltaic (PV) technologies.
+Solar PV installations can include both roofor wall-mounted arrays or cladding systems. - 95.
+New Part 3 buildings shall have at least partial green roof coverage, according to the table at top-right.
 Available roof space is defined as the total roof area minus areas dedicated to renewable energy infrastructure.
 Where feasible, prioritize intensive green roofs that enable active uses.
-ADDITIONAL GUIDELINES FOR INDUSTRIAL USES Yes Not Applicable No 96.
-Acute noise sources shall be located as far from residential uses as possible.
-97. Any office, reception, or sales component of the building shall be located closer to the street than any active industrial components.